ExpressLRS/Docs/docs/software/mavlink.md

 1. Wire the RX to a free UART that is suitable for TLM + RC

-## Using MAVLink on Ardupilot
+## Using MAVLink on ArduPilot

-1. Configure the UART in ardupilot for MAVLink 2, at `460800` baud
+1. Configure the UART in ArduPilot for MAVLink 2, at `460800` baud
     - For example, if you're using UART 3, you'd set `SERIAL3_PROTOCOL=2` and `SERIAL3_BAUD=460`
 2. Connect the TX module to the computer running the Ground Control Station via a USB cable